City Guide for: Laugharne, UK

 Carmarthen

-Carmarthen, one of the oldest towns in Wales, boasts a rich history and a vibrant atmosphere.
-Explore the ruins of Carmarthen Castle, visit the Carmarthenshire County Museum, and browse the shops and stalls at the bustling Carmarthen Market.
-The town is also a great base for exploring the surrounding countryside.
+Carmarthen, one of Wales' oldest towns, boasts a rich history and a vibrant market town atmosphere.
+Explore the ruins of Carmarthen Castle, wander through the bustling market, and visit the Carmarthenshire County Museum.
+Enjoy the town's charming shops, restaurants, and pubs.

 Travel Time